w3f/Grant-Milestone-Delivery/evaluations/polkadot-ledger-upgrade_1_keeganquigley.md

 # General Notes

 All works out of the box.
-I am able to test it on my device in Ledger Live.
+I was able to update my device in Ledger Live using the updated Polkadot app.